emrecobann/SurfingBTCWaves/README.md

 ## Results

-Our results indicate that certain trader types have a significant impact on market trends.
-The forecasting models show varying degrees of accuracy, with deep learning models generally outperforming traditional time-series models.
+Our results indicate that certain trader types have a promising impact on market trends.
+However traditional features such as open, close, high and low prices for prior timesteps still impacts model much more.

 ## Conclusion

 This study highlights the importance of understanding trader behavior in the cryptocurrency market.
 By leveraging advanced forecasting techniques, traders can potentially improve their investment strategies and outcomes.

-## Usage

-To use the models and reproduce the results, follow these steps:

 1. Clone the repository:
    ```bash